irfanhakim-as/linux-wiki/topics/vorta.md

 ### Steps

 1. Set the **Repository**.
-In this example we'll use a Samba Share mountpoint as the Vorta repository, but this can also be set to any directory on any drives in your system.
+In this example we'll use a Samba Share mountpoint as the Vorta repository, but this can also be set to any directory on any drives in your system:

     ```
     /mnt/mynas/System/Backups/Snapshots/mycomputer
     ```

-2. Set backup **Source Folders and Files** to our home directory.
+2. Set backup **Source Folders and Files** to our home directory:

     ```
     /home/${USER}